oguerrer/HWI/README.md

 ## Code
+The file `model.py` contains all the functions and classes to run the model.
+The `example.ipynb` file is a Jupyter notebok with a script that shows how to run the model.

 ## Benchmark data
 The file `params_theo.csv` contains the theoretical values for the benchmark analysis performed in section 3 of the paper.

 ## Empirical data